Aayush-Bhargav/Huduki-Find-Best-Offers/README.md

 Huduki is a comprehensive MERN web application that connects users with special offers from various dining and drinking establishments.
 It provides a seamless experience for both users and restaurant owners, featuring real-time offer displays, dynamic search capabilities, and coupon generation.
 Built with the MERN stack (MongoDB, Express.js, React, Node.js), Huduki ensures a secure and interactive experience.
 This is a website that I solely built as part of an unpaid internship this summer.

 ## Install
-Clone the repo using:
+Clone the repo
 ```
 git clone https://github.com/Aayush-Bhargav/Huduki-Find-Best-Offers.git
 ```
-Go to the required directory:
+Go to the required directory
 ```
 cd Huduki-Find-Best-Offers
 ```